A note on the vacuum structure to lattice Euclidean quantum gravity: Vacuum structure

 It follows from (\ref{small30}) that in the theory of pure gravity, extended space-time does not exist.
 Indeed, let's consider a successive chain formed by 1-simplexes $\{a_{{\cV}_1}a_{{\cV}_2},\,\, a_{{\cV}_2}a_{{\cV}_3},..., \,\,a_{{\cV}_{n-1}}a_{{\cV}_n}\}$.
 Then the distance between the vertices $a_{{\cV}_1}$ and $a_{{\cV}_n}$ can be defined as follows:

 The quantity (\ref{small60}) depends not only on the vertices $a_{{\cV}_1}$ and $a_{{\cV}_n}$, but also on the chain connecting the vertices and the method of parallel shift of elementary vectors $\hat{e}_{(\cV_i\cV_j)}$ to the vertex $a_{\cV_1}$.
-On account on (\ref{small32}) we have
+Due to (\ref{small32}) we have